jason2134/SignSync/README.md

 <hr />

 ## 🧩 Overview
-SignSync is first ever innovative real-time sign language translation tool integrated directly into the open-source video conferencing platform Jitsi.
+SignSync is **the first ever** innovative real-time sign language translation tool integrated directly into the open-source video conferencing platform Jitsi.
 It bridges the communication gap between the Deaf and Hard of Hearing (D/HH) community and the general public by making sign language visible, understandable, and inclusive during online meetings.

 Imagine you have lost your voice—how will you express your thoughts and communicate with those around you?
 This is a daily dilemma for the D/HH community.